hasnin090/cod/replit.md

   * Implemented archived transactions functionality with archive/unarchive capabilities
   * Added proper error handling and activity logging for all new endpoints
   * Tested and verified all operations work correctly with proper authentication and authorization
+  * Fixed false error display in project deletion - now only shows errors for actual failures
   * **Status**: All reported functionality issues have been resolved successfully

 ## User Preferences